metasfresh/metasfresh/README.md

 > cp /config.js.dist /dist/

 #### Running
-The easiest way to test production build is by serving it via a simple [htt(https://www.npmjs.com/package/http-server) server.
+The easiest way to test production build is by serving it via a simple [http-server](https://www.npmjs.com/package/http-server).
 You can install it globally with npm :
 > npm install http-server -g

 and then run it pointing to your dist folder: